usmanhameed2017/Node-JS/Lecture-34/Theory.md

         socket.on("private-message", (data) => {
             const { from, to } = data;

-            // Get socket IDs for sending messages to specific socket const receiverSocketId = onlineUsers.get(to);
+            // Broadcast message to receiver and sender socket const receiverSocketId = onlineUsers.get(to);
             if(receiverSocketId) io.to(receiverSocketId).emit("private-message", data);